telerik/blazor-docs/styling-and-themes/overview.md

 The CSS themes represent an external dependency to Telerik UI for Blazor:

 * The themes represent a separate product, which is used by multiple Telerik and Kendo UI products.
 [Each Telerik UI for Blazor version is compatible with specific theme versions](#compatibility-and-maintenance).
-* The [Telerik and Kendo UI Themes documentation](https://www.telerik.com/design-system/docs/themes/get-started/introduction/) is part of the [Telerik Design System documentation](https://www.telerik.com/design-system/docs/).
+* The <a href="https://www.telerik.com/design-system/docs/themes/get-started/introduction/" target="_blank">Telerik and Kendo UI Themes documentation</a> is part of the <a href="https://www.telerik.com/design-system/docs/" target="_blank">Telerik Design System documentation</a>.
 The content in the Telerik UI for Blazor documentation is introductory or specific only to the Blazor components.
 * The Telerik and Kendo UI Themes have their own product development, roadmap and strategy.
 You can log public feature requests or bug reports on the [Telerik Themes feedback portal](https://feedback.telerik.com/themes).

 ## Built-in Themes

-The [Themes - Get Started page](https://www.telerik.com/design-system/docs/themes/get-started/introduction/#available-themes) lists the built-in themes in Telerik UI for Blazor and describes their unique specifics.
+The <a href="https://www.telerik.com/design-system/docs/themes/get-started/introduction/#available-themes" target="_blank">Themes - Get Started page</a> lists the built-in themes in Telerik UI for Blazor and describes their unique specifics.

 ### Comparing Themes and Swatches

 You can explore and compare the built-in theme swatches on the [live Telerik UI for Blazor demos](https://demos.telerik.com/blazor-ui/grid/overview).
 Use the **Change Theme** dropdown above each component example.
 To test how the available swatches affect the appearance of the Telerik UI for Blazor components, you can also check the [ThemeBuilder app](https://themebuilderapp.telerik.com).
-This tool provides the ability to [customize the existing themes and swatches](https://www.telerik.com/design-system/docs/themes/themebuilder/).
+This tool provides the ability to <a href="https://www.telerik.com/design-system/docs/themes/themebuilder/" target="_blank">customize the existing themes and swatches</a>.

 ## Using a Theme